ghabrielferrari/ghabrielferrari/README.md

 - 📫 How to reach me: ghcferrari75@gmail.com

 ## About Me
 Hello!
-My name is Gabriel, and I'm a 19-year-old currently in my third semester of Software Engineering at PUCC.
+My name is Gabriel, and I'm a 19-year-old currently in my fourth semester of Software Engineering at PUCC.
 I'm seeking an internship opportunity in the IT field to apply my passion for problem solving and pursue both professional and personal growth.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/www.linkedin.com/in/gabriel-ferrari-442493287/)